 The Patio:Unlike the other patios on this list this patio is low key.
 Tucked off of Colfax you get a peaceful feel that is a continuation of the tranquility of the book vibe inside.
 If you are looking for a sanctuary to enjoy a cold beer after a long day – this is it.

 New Belgium Brewing Company

-What: Dayblazer at New Belgium Brewing Company
+What to order: Dayblazer at New Belgium Brewing Company

 Where: 500 Linden St., Fort Collins